dschuchardt/FetchRewards/README.md

 Required software to run this project (Windows or Mac):
 1) Download this repository to your machine and take note of the file location
 2) Install Java JDK 17 for Windows, select: https://download.oracle.com/java/17/archive/jdk-17.0.5_windows-x64_bin.exe
+    - Click the downloaded file to run the installer
     - Note the installation location, by default the location is: C:\Program Files\Java\jdk-17.0.5
     - Add this location to your environment variables for your user account by:
         1) click start, go to settings